AlmaLinux/almalinux.org/content/blog/Why-I-wanted-to-help-translating-the-AlmaLinux-website-to-Hebrew.md

 ## My experience
 First of all I want to thank Cody Robertson for helping with [adding RTL support](https://github.com/AlmaLinux/almalinux.org/issues/498) to the website when it lacked it!
 The experience I've had while talking to fellow contributors was nothing but amazing, with fast response and care taken for you I was astonished how can a foundation run so smoothly and reliably.

-Translating the website was very straight forward, after creating an account in Weblate and heading to the [AlmaLinux Foundation project](https://hosted.weblate.org/projects/almalinux/) I just needed to translate random sentences or words from English to Hebrew and all the hard work is done by Weblate and the industrious members of the marketing SIG or another team leads.
+Translating the website was very straightforward.
+After creating an account in Weblate and heading to the [AlmaLinux Foundation project](https://hosted.weblate.org/projects/almalinux/) I just needed to translate random sentences or words from English to Hebrew and all the hard work is done by Weblate and the industrious approvers.

 I encourage anyone to start and contribute to the AlmaLinux Foundation in any way they can, especially with translating the website to make it more versatile with little to no knowledge needed to do it.